rakibhasan-0/yotei/Chapters/QA/frontend-tests.md

 # Test guide for frontend
 From now on, tests should be written for new functionality produced in the frontend of the project.
+We expect people from now on to start building tests and develop TDD-ish.

 ## Testing frameorks to be used
 - [Jest](https://jestjs.io/docs/getting-started)